DijendraKyada/NYC-Taxi-Analysis/README.md

 Output and Result:
 >![Fields Names in the DataSet](/Images/DataRange.png)

->___`Data Ranges from 2013-07-01 00:00:00 (this time is highly unlikely but it could be possible that a taxi picked up some one at that particular time) and till 2013-08-03 13:14:30`___
+>___`Data Ranges from 2013-07-01 00:00:00 (this time is highly unlikely but it could be possible that a taxi picked up some one at that particular time) and till 2013-08-03 13:14:30.`___

 ### 1.b.
 Number of Rows in this data set

 ___Logic:___ Since I am running a single loop for most of the stuff I could just have a counter variable to count the number of rows in that loop.

-In a standalone loop it could be as following:
+In a standalone loop it would look be as following:

 ```python
 number_of_rows = 0